bastibe/transplant/README.md

 STOPPING MATLAB
 ---------------

+Matlab processes end when the `Matlab` instance goes out of scope or is explicitly closed using the `close` method.
+Alternatively, the `Matlab` class can be used as a context manager, which will properly clean up after itself.

-When working with Transplant, you will notice that sometimes, Matlab processes don't die when you expect them to die.
-If you are running the regular `python` interpreter, chances are that the Matlab process is still referenced in `sys.last_traceback`, which holds the value of the last exception that was raised.
+If you are not using the context manager or the `close` method, you will notice that some Matlab processes don't die when you expect them to die.
+If you are running the regular `python` interpreter, chances are that the Matlab process is still referenced to in `sys.last_traceback`, which holds the value of the last exception that was raised.
 Your Matlab process will die once the next exception is raised.

 If you are running `ipython`, though, all bets are off.
 I have noticed that `ipython` keeps all kinds of references to all kinds of things.
 Sometimes, `%reset` will clear them, sometimes it won't.
 Sometimes they only go away when `ipython` quits.
+And sometimes, even stopping `ipython` doesn't kill it (how is this even possible?).
 This can be quite annoying.

-In some circumstances, the Matlab process even survives the calling Python session.
-I have no idea how that is even possible.
-If you can find a reproducable way of triggering this event, I would be very grateful if you shared if with me.
+Use the `close` method or the context manager to make sure the processes are stopped correctly.

 HOW DOES IT WORK?
 -----------------